sam-b-edwards/coop-counter/README.md

 An AI-powered chicken counting application that uses computer vision to automatically count chickens in your coop.
 Monitor your flock with real-time camera streaming and automated daily scans.

+This was developed as a school project in collaboration with [@kaelangraham](https://github.com/kaelangraham), who worked on the frontend mobile application.

 ## Features

 - **AI-Powered Counting**: Uses YOLO object detection to accurately count chickens